-Symptoms Of Post Traumatic Stress: UK solicitor sets out the symptoms you must experience following an accident to allow a compensation claim for PTSD in the UK
+Symptoms Post Traumatic Stress: UK solicitor sets out the symptoms you must experience to allow a compensation claim for PTSD in the UK

-Symptoms of post traumatic stress: If you have been involved in a serious accident, such as a road traffic accident or work accident and have faced a situation involving an actual belief of death or threat of death and serious injury and an intense fear and helplessness it is possible that you could be suffering from post traumatic stress disorder.
+If are involved in a serious accident, such as a road traffic accident or work accident, facing a situation involving an actual belief of death or threat of death / serious injury couples with an intense fear and helplessness – it is possible that you could develop symptoms of post traumatic stress disorder / PTSD.

 What are the symptoms of post traumatic stress disorder?

 There are three groups of symptoms you might experience from post traumatic stress, which include:

 1. Symptoms which cause you to re-live the accident events

 Accident event re-experience post traumatic stress symptoms can include: repeat recollections about the accident; recurring nightmares or distressing dreams re-enacting the accident; increased stress when exposed to reminders that resemble the trauma events; physical reactions to reminders that resemble or symbolise the trauma; feelings as though the experience is being relived.

 2. Avoidance symptoms

 Avoidance symptoms of post traumatic stress include some sort of emotional avoidance following the accident event which might be: avoidance of conversations or thoughts relating to the accident; avoiding places or people or activities which remind you of the accident; a lack of ability to remember certain parts of the trauma which you experienced at the time of the accident; a reduced interest or ability to participate in previous hobbies; a distancing or lack of contact with friends and family; an inability to express emotion which might include regular depressed and low moods; an inability to consider the future which might present itself by you living day to day or a worry about the future.